con2/edegal/README.md

 * "Edegal seems exactly what I've been looking for!"
 * "Edegal <3"
 * "This sounds really good from the perspective of our operations team"

+The work of Santtu Pajukanta on Edegal has been partially sponsored by [Leonidas Oy](https://leonidasoy.fi/opensource).